Coffee A-Z Glossary

 Flat White

-The Flat White has been taking the coffee world by storm in recent years and has fast become one of the most popular types on the menu.
+The Flat White has been taking the coffee world by storm in recent years and has fast become one of the most popular coffees on the menu.
 However, there’s been much debate about where it originated from with some saying Australia, others New Zealand.

-Green Coffee
+Green Beans

-This coffee word may surprise you, but did you know that when coffee beans are fresh off the plant, they’re actually green and have a grassy scent?
+This coffee term may surprise you, but did you know that when coffee beans are fresh off the plant, they’re actually green and have a grassy scent?
 It’s the roasting process which turns them that rich brown hue and gives them that incredible smell!

 High Grown

-High grown coffee refers to the process of growing coffee plants at high altitudes.
+Refers to the process of growing coffee plants at high altitudes.
 This practice produces more rich and flavourful beans as the beans develop slower, resulting in a more complex and robust flavour profile.

 Irish Coffee